flaming-cl/flaming-cl.github.io/source/_posts/react-fiber-tree.md

 ### What is under the hood
 Before we see any changes in an application, React does three things: Scheduling, Rendering and commit.
 What are these?
 In plain English, they are just:
-- Scheduling 🗓️: schedule and manage tasks
+- Scheduling 🗓️: schedule and manage tasks to run
 - Render 🔎 🌲 🏁: figure out changes made in React applications
 - Commit ☑️ : apply these changes to browser DOM